Welcome to Glucksman Ireland House at New York University.

 Glucksman Ireland House is renowned for its public programming.
 We work closely with local, national, and international figures and institutions to promote the study of Irish culture and we broaden our reach through a weekly public radio show, This Irish American Life, which airs on WNYE 91.5FM on Saturdays from 9am to 10am.

-Please stop by for a visit.
-Check out our calendar of events for lectures and music, or seek out our faculty for further conversation about what we do.
+Please check out our calendar of events and seek out our faculty for further conversation about what we do.